kiarieAmos/Emails_via_curl/README.md

 1. Clone this repository.
 2. Edit the email data file as necessary.
 3. Edit the curl command accordingly.
-4. Open your command prompt  and navigate to the repos directory.
+4. Open your command prompt  and navigate to the repo's directory.
-5. Paste the curl command to the terminal and press enter.
+5. Execute the command via `./Email_commad.sh`